Pay just $7.50 for postage

-So don’t be daunted by my trials and tribulations – you can even bake this recipe in a miscreant oven and come out with pleasing results!
+So don’t be daunted by my trials and tribulations – you can bake this recipe with the right ingredients in a miscreant oven and still come out with pleasing results!

 I baked this gluten free pita or naan flatbreads recipe at our church with the 2nd grade Sunday School class and we all got our hands in the dough – it’s a wonderful, tactile experience that should be shared!

 Vegan, yeast-free, dairy-free, and of course, gluten-free, there should be nothing keeping you from making this recipe soon and often!